-The Green Book was the Bible of black travel during Jim Crow.
+During the Jim Crow era, the Green Book was the Bible of black travel.
 Today it is a guide to a past that hasn’t completely vanished.

 In the 1949 Green Book, for example, listings for the African-American neighborhood in Boston’s South End include eight hotels and guest houses, nine restaurants, a couple of barbers, the Savoy Nightclub (where Malcolm X once shined shoes) and a half-dozen tailors.